-What are the highlights of the Vision Quest program?
+What will students do in the Vision Quest program?

-You will be enrolled in HCS 1000 Vision Quest Seminar (1.0 unit), a class that focuses on major and career exploration.
+You will be enrolled in HCS 1000 Vision Quest Seminar (1.0 unit) as led by First-Year Advisor Christina Mayes.
+This seminar focuses on major and career exploration.

 You will explore and identify personal values, interests, skills, and strengths.